Colony of Virginia: Williamsburg era

-Relations with Natives
+Relations with Native Americans

 Lines showing the legal treaty frontiers between the Virginia Colony and Indian Nations in various years and today's state boundaries.
 Red: Treaty of 1646.
 Green: Treaty of Albany (1684).
 Blue: Treaty of Albany (1722).
 Orange: Proclamation of 1763.
 Black: Treaty of Camp Charlotte (1774).
 The area west of this line in present-day Southwest Virginia was ceded by the Cherokee in 1775.

-As the English expanded out from Jamestown, encroachment of the new arrivals and their ever-growing numbers on what had been Indian lands resulted in several conflicts with the Virginia Indians.
+As the English expanded out from Jamestown, encroachment of the new arrivals and their ever-growing numbers on what had been Indian lands resulted in several conflicts with the Native American tribes in Virginia.
 For much of the 17th century, English contact and conflict were mainly with the Algonquian peoples that populated the coastal regions, primarily the Powhatan Confederacy.
-Following a series of wars and the decline of the Powhatan as a political entity, the colonists expanded westward in the late 17th and 18th centuries, encountering the Shawnee, Iroquoian-speaking peoples such as the Nottoway, Meherrin, Iroquois and Cherokee, as well as Siouan-speaking peoples such as the Tutelo, Saponi, and Occaneechi.
+Following a series of wars and the decline of the Powhatan as a political entity, the colonists expanded westward in the late 17th and 18th centuries, encountering the Shawnee, Iroquoian-speaking peoples such as the Nottoway, Meherrin, Iroquois, and Cherokee, as well as Siouan-speaking peoples such as the Tutelo, Saponi, and Occaneechi.